 We want our academy to be an environment which is safe, supportive and free from intimidation.
 We actively promote a culture of awareness, tolerance and inclusion where all forms of bullying are seen as unacceptable.
 Please also read our full Anti-bullying Policy for further advice and information.

 A fixed term exclusion is a sanction used following serious incidents or when all other interventions have been exhausted.
 Careful consideration is given when discussing a potential fixed term exclusion and maintaining a positive climate for learning underpins these discussions.
 The restorative approach runs alongside any fixed term exclusions and the family will be included in this process.
-The decision to fixed term exclude rests with the headteacher in consultation with the Leadership Team.
-You can find out more about when an exclusion may be considered for a pupil in our Behaviour for Successful Learning Policy.
+The decision to fixed term exclude rests with the headteacher in consultation with the senior leadership team.
+You can find out more about when an exclusion may be considered for a pupil in our Statement of Behaviour Principles.

-If you have concerns regarding an exclusion from OA-Hv, you can raise your concerns with members of the academy advisory board (Exclusions appeal panel), at OA-Hv.
+If you have concerns regarding an exclusion from Olive AP Academy – Havering, you can raise your concerns with members of the Academy Advisory Board (Exclusions appeal panel) at OA-Hv.
 Please also refer to our Complaints Policy.

 If you wish to gain further advice, you can also contact the Havering Vulnerable Children’s Coordinator on 01708 434571.